moaoa/nuxt-better-auth-drizzle/content/index.md

 ---
 layout: default
-title: Nuxt setup with Better Auth module |  get started with Youtube
+title: Nuxt setup with Better Auth module |  Step by step tutorial
 description: How to get started with Nuxt and Better Auth| Step by step tutorial.
 head:
   htmlAttrs: